The Study Variety of Conformal Kinematics: Straight Lines on the Study Variety

 In our context, it is maybe more natural to primarily distinguish three types of straight lines $t + q$ through the identity displacement and on $\SV$ according to the number $n$ of real intersection points with the null quadric $\NQ$.
 They correspond to the Dorst cases conformal rotation ($n = 0$), transversion ($n = 1$) in a more general sense than in Example~\ref{ex:5}, and conformal scaling ($n = 2$).
 Sub-cases with special Euclidean relevance are Euclidean rotation ($n = 0$), translation ($n = 1$), and uniform scaling ($n = 2$).
 They are easy to distinguish in the four quaternion representation of $q = q_0 + q_1\eps_1 + q_2\eps_2 + q_3\eps_3$, c.f.
 Examples~\ref{ex:SE3} and \ref{ex:scalings-translations}: \begin{itemize} \item Euclidean rotations among conformal rotations and translations among transversions are characterized by $q_2 = q_3 = 0$, that is, they are rigid body displacements. \item Uniform scalings are characterized among conformal scalings by $\Vect(q_0) = \Scal(q_1) = q_2 = \Vect(q_3) = 0$.
 The condition $\Scal(q_1) = 0$ is already implied by the fact that $t + q$ is contained in the Study variety~$\SV$. \end{itemize}

-The six elementary Dorst motions can also be distinguished by the number $f \in \{0,1,2\}$ of their real fixpoints and, if $f \ge 1$, whether $e_\infty$ is among them.
+The six simple motions can also be distinguished by the number $f \in \{0,1,2\}$ of their real fixpoints and, if $f \ge 1$, whether $e_\infty$ is among them.
 The relation of fixpoints to the intersection points of $t + q$ with $\NQ$ is investigated next.